syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 By default, in the combobox editor, you can select a needed item by scrolling the whole list of items.

-You can filter a particular item in the list items by using the `IsEditable` property, this property enables you to type a list item in the combo box editor.
+You can filter a particular item in the list using the `IsEditable` property.
+This property enables you to type a list of items in the combo box editor.

 {% tabs %}
 {% highlight C# %}